 2012 Honda Pilot Review

-While reviewers say the Honda Pilot isn’t a bad family vehicle, it’s outdone by many of its rivals.
+While critics say the Honda Pilot isn’t a bad family vehicle, it’s outdone by many of its rivals.
 It doesn’t offer a power-folding third row, which is optional on many similarly-priced competitors.
-Though its button-filled dash was redesigned for the 2012 model year, some test drivers still say it’s a bit complicated to use, and journalists note that the brakes are weak compared with much of the class.
+Though its button-filled dash was redesigned for the 2012 model year, some reviewers still say it’s a bit complicated to use, and journalists note that the brakes are weak compared with much of the class.

 Still, there are some things the Honda Pilot gets right.
 Its third row will fit adults, provided they don’t have to sit back there for too long, and many users appreciate the fact that the navigation system doesn’t absorb audio and climate controls like some rivals do.
 Plus, the Pilot gets some of the best fuel economy ratings among three-row crossovers with V6 engines.